-Browse the “List of Available Mentors” found on the Mentor Program website and choose two mentors (a first and second choice).
+Browse the “List of Available Mentors” under the "Join Now" tab and choose two mentors (a first and second choice).
 Then, click on “Online Application” and fill out the required information, including the James ID number of your chosen mentors.
 The Mentor Program Coordinator will contact you shortly to come and pick up your mentor’s contact information, as well as to provide you with information about corresponding with your mentor.
 If you do not see a mentor that is of interest to you, you may still apply and will be matched once a new mentor in your industry is available.
 Mentors in certain industries may be more difficult to find than others, and we will make every effort to match all students.

-As a Continuing Education Student, may I apply for a McGill Mentor?
+As a School of Continuing Studies Student, may I apply for a McGill Mentor?

 In order to apply for a Mentor, you must be eligible to use CaPS Services.
-As a Continuing Education Student you are not eligible to use CaPS services but you may opt-in by paying either the Student Service Fee or the CaPS fee ($52) each semester.
-For more information please visit the Continuing Education Eligibility Requirements section of our website.
+As a School of Continuing Studies Student you are not eligible to use CaPS services but you may opt-in by paying either the Student Service Fee or the CaPS fee ($68.99 taxes included) each semester.
+For more information please visit the School of Continuing Studies Eligibility Requirements section of our website.

 I am an undergraduate and I want a grad student to be my mentor.
 Is that possible?